 - What are your own strengths and weaknesses and how do they match with the demands of the courses on offer?
-For example, if you are very practical you might find particular success in a subject where you get to use these skills, such as DT; or if you feel you are stronger at project based work than exams, then you might be advised to take a qualification, which includes more of this type of assessment. - What subjects have you enjoyed at Key Stage 3?
-If you enjoy a subject, then you are likely to find it more motivating, which can improve your progress, as well as making your learning more enjoyable. - Is there a particular career you are interested in?
+For example, if you are very practical you might wish to take a subject where you get to use these skills more often, like DT; or if you feel you are stronger at coursework than exams, then you might be advised to take some Technical Award qualifications, which include more of this type of assessment. - What subjects have you enjoyed at Key Stage 3?
+If you enjoy a subject, then you are likely to find it more motivating, which can improve your progress, as well as making your learning more enjoyable. - Is there a particular post 16 course, apprenticeship, or career you are interested in?
 If so, you should check on any qualification requirements.
 Don't worry if you have no specific career ideas at this time.
-This is quite normal, and in this situation you should aim for a breadth of qualifications that will keep your future options open. - What are you interested in doing at 16?
-You should check what qualifications are needed for different courses / apprenticeships at the end of Year 11.
-You will be given advice on how to access this information. - There is one thing that you must try NOT to think about and that is what your friends are doing!
+This is quite normal.
+In this situation you should aim for a breadth of qualifications that will keep your future options open. - There is one thing that you must NOT think about and that is what your friends are doing!
 You are approaching an important stage of your life and you must think about what is best for you.